 Founded in 1996, Dreamhost is one of the very few web hosting companies that came into existence before 2000.
 As per this whois tool, the domain is live since 1997.

 Let us do a quick Google search to find out Dreamhost’s present top competitors:

 Remember, most of its rivals like Bluehost, Hostgator, and Siteground came into existence only in the early 2000s.

 Also, while many of them (including Bluehost) later merged with multi-national companies, Dreamhost chose to stand apart as an independent company.

-Looking at the Google Trends graph from 2004 to present, Dreamhost is currently not that trendy as it was a decade back, but not declining either.
-That means it is not going anywhere.
+Looking at the Google Trends graph from 2004 to the present, Dreamhost is currently not that trendy as it was a decade back, but not declining either.
+That means they are here to stay.

-Also, Dreamhost currently hosts over 1.5 million website, and WordPress officially recommends them too.
+Also, Dreamhost currently hosts over 1.5 million websites, and WordPress officially recommends them too.

-So, should I consider it for hosting my next website?
-Will I recommend it to others?
+So, should you consider it for hosting my next website?
+And do we recommend it to others?
 Let us find out the answers in this Dreamhost review.